 is cultured, she's intellectual,

-she's beautiful.
+beautiful.
 She's French, fred!

 I have nothing to offer someone like